MAP *Parking in rear

 FIRE:

-We’ve seen many fires over the years, the most common starting from the kitchen due to deep frying.
+Kitchen Fire Kitchen fire 2 Townhouse fire We’ve seen many fires over the years, the most common starting from the kitchen due to deep frying.
 Other causes would be electrical, barbeques and human error.
 The resulting smoke and water causes much of the damage.
 After a fire, the occupants must move to a temporary residence and much of their personal belongings have to be packed up, cleaned or replaced while the dwelling gets repaired.
 The above photos are from a kitchen fire, electrical fire and human error.
 All claims were paid.

 WEIGHT OF SNOW: